Louis Eustache Ude: Early life

-England
+Career in England

 Ude's history after he moved to England is more consistently attested, although precise dates are mostly lacking.
 Despite the impression conveyed by Favre that a French chef in London was something new, Ude was in fact following a centuries-old tradition of French cooks working for the rich and powerful of London.
 He became chef to William Molyneux, 2nd Earl of Sefton, of Arlington Street off Piccadilly and Croxteth Hall in Lancashire.
 Favre describes Sefton as "this wealthy lord, who was known as the king of English Epicureans".
 Sefton paid Ude well: his salary was £300 a year, according to Hayward.
 When Sefton died in 1838 he left Ude an annuity of £100, though the chef had not by then worked for him for more than twenty years.

 While working for Sefton, Ude published the first edition of The French Cook, in 1813.
 Favre calls it the first cookery book to be published in London, which, as the Oxford Dictionary of National Biography (ODNB) observes, is untrue, but the ODNB finds some truth in Favre's statement that Ude was among the first to popularise haute cuisine in England.
 The book was a considerable success and went through fourteen editions over the next three decades, making the author a large amount of money.
 By the time of his death it was regarded as "the standard work in the science of cookery".
 Its fame spread beyond kitchens.
 Lord Byron drew on it extensively for a description of a banquet in Don Juan.